 Transit Network: Implementation of Alternative 1 would not result in an impact on rail corridors since no rail corridors are located within the DVTA.
-Implementation of Alternative 1 would not change the existing access to pedestrian trails, including the Pony Express National Historic trail and other associated trails, and bike facilities or access to them within the DVTA.
+Implementation of Alternative 1 would not change the existing access to pedestrian trails, including the Pony Express National Historic Trail and other associated trails, and bike facilities or access to them within the DVTA.
 Impacts on OHV operators and use are discussed in Section 3.12 (Recreation).

 No road construction is planned in the DVTA under Alternative 1.
 Therefore, construction activities would have no significant impact on transportation near the DVTA.
 Under Alternative 1, the Navy would develop three Electronic Warfare sites with perimeter fencing surrounding each Electronic Warfare site.
+Any proposed fencing and maintenance roads would be evaluated in follow-on NEPA documentation after a legislative decision is made.
 Existing trails and roads would be used to transport construction materials to the new Electronic Warfare sites, as well as provide access for servicing.
 No public roads would be altered or constructed as a result of Alternative 1 in the DVTA.
 This construction on the DVTA may temporarily increase traffic on existing roads due to equipment, laborers, and material movement onto and away from construction sites, but these impacts would not result in significant changes to transit times for residents or emergency responders.